Merrick School of Music Team

 Where the Passion Begins

-Joel holds a Master's Degree in Music from the Manhattan School of Music and completed further post-graduate studies at the University of Iowa.
+Joel Rosenwasser holds a Master's Degree in Music from the Manhattan School of Music and completed further post-graduate studies at the University of Iowa.
 He is an award-winning concert pianist and recording artist.

 Joel's teaching experience runs the gamut from elementary school thru college.
 Many of his former students were admitted to leading conservatories and have continued on to professional careers in the arts.

-Bernadette is a NYS certified teacher who has been teaching in the school system for over 20 years.
+Bernadette Tornabene is a NYS certified teacher who has been teaching in the school system for over 20 years.
 She holds both my BM and MA degree in Music Education, and Jazz guitar was her major instrument in college.
 Her system of guitar training includes work in music reading, music theory, fretboard navigation, pick-control and fingerstyle techniques, and ear-training applicable to most contemporary styles of music.

-Arielle is a NYS certified early childhood teacher, receiving her MST from Fordham University.
+Arielle Murray is a NYS certified early childhood teacher, receiving her MST from Fordham University.
 She also studied music and attained a BA in music from Fordham University Lincoln Center.
 As a lifelong musician, Arielle has been studying music since she was 7 years old, playing the violin for over 16 years throughout grade school and into college, performing in various festivals and adjudications including LISFA and NYSSMA.

 Arielle has also been studying piano for 7 years.
 Last year she performed her senior piano recital after receiving her senior diploma from the National Piano Associates.
 She continues her piano studies, branching into pedagogy and the organ, with international pianist Nelson Ojeda Valdés who is based in New York City.